(c) 2024 PillSync.com

 Brexpiprazole tablets may cause serious side effects, including:

-- Increased risk of suicidal thoughts and actions.
-Brexpiprazole and antidepressant medicines may increase suicidal thoughts and actions in some people 24 years of age and younger, especially within the first few months of treatment or when the dose is changed.
+• Increased risk of suicidal thoughts and actions.
+Brexpiprazole and antidepressant medicines increase the risk of suicidal thoughts and actions in people 24 years of age and younger, especially within the first few months of treatment or when the dose is changed.

 How can I watch for and try to prevent suicidal thoughts and actions in myself or a family member?